Forældrekompetenceundersøgelse: Application to Greenlanders

 FKU competency testing of Greenlanders has been characterized as discriminatory and racist.
-The tests have contributed to the disproportionate placement of children with a Greenlandic ethnic background in foster care, with 1% of Danish children in Denmark being removed from their families compared to 5.6% of Greenlandic children in Denmark being removed from their families.
+The tests have contributed to the disproportionate placement of children with a Greenlandic ethnic background in foster care, with 1% of Danish children in Denmark being removed from their families compared to 5.6% of Greenlandic children in Denmark being removed.

 In November 2024, people in Greenland demonstrated after a Greenlandic woman had her newborn child forcibly removed in Thisted Municipality.
 Demonstrators criticized the municipalities for forcibly removing children, based on an FKU test.
 According to the protesters, the test used parameters that did not take into account cultural differences.
 Subsequently, the Minister of Social Affairs, Sophie Hæstorp Andersen, urged the municipalities to drop the test when assessing whether children should be forcibly removed.
-Denmark announced in January 2025, that it would end the use of FKU with Greenlandic families, The law was subsequently changed so that, from May 2025, the use of the FKU with Greenlandic families would be banned and a specialist unit named VISO would be used instead.
-However protests occurred in August 2025 after another Greenlandic newborn was removed from its Nuuk-born mother one hour after birth subsequent to the mother's competency testing, contrary to the ban.
+Denmark announced in January 2025, that it would end the use of FKU with Greenlandic families although it is still used with other families in Denmark.
+The law was subsequently changed so that, from May 2025, the use of the FKU with Greenlandic families was banned and a specialist unit named VISO is to be used instead.
+However, protests occurred in August 2025 after another Greenlandic newborn child was removed from its Nuuk-born mother one hour after birth, subsequent to the mother's competency testing and contrary to the ban.
 An appeal against the removal was upheld in September 2025, paving the way for the baby's return.
+While social workers state that the decision to remove a newborn from its mother is not taken lightly, Greenlandic mothers are fighting to get their babies back.
+If a child taken from a Greenlandic family has been adopted, the birth family cannot have their case reviewed however.
+After six months of the government's promise to review by specialist panel the some 300 instances of children taken into foster care, ten cases had been reviewed.
+If and when all national avenues have been tried without success, it may be possible to take a case, of a child taken from a Greenlandic family into foster care, to the European Court of Human Rights.